kaushal9696/News_Entity_Graph/README.md

 Description: -
 Based on each python step file: -

-# SKIP STEP 1 AND STEP 2 BECAUSE I ALREDY GAVE MY NEWS DATABSE.
-YOU CAN USE YOURS TOO.
-OR YOU CAN USE STEP 1 AND STEP 2 IF YOU HAVE YOUR API.
+#--Skip step 1 and step 2 because I already gave my news database. you can use yours too. or you can use step 1 and step 2 if you have your API.--#
 Step1_Get_ArticlestoTXT.py -- Getting news articles and titles.
 Step2_ProcessJSONtoCSV.py -- Converting big JSON file into a nice CSV file with only necessary fields.
 Step3_Get_LinksForAll.py -- Getting all the connection links using NLP techniques and data processing.